pensthiel/head-md-future-of-drawing/process/readme.md

 - Another thing that will paralyze anyone is feeling like we're not allowed to fail.
 In one of my experiments, non-illustrators felt that it was easier to draw on toilet paper (which is difficult to work with) than on normal paper because they felt that it was okay to fail on something that is destined to be thrown away.
 They have a hard time allowing themselves to waste paper.
 - It is most difficult to allow ourselves to fail or waste resources, like paper or nice pens and art tools such as Caran d'Ache products.
 - To be creative, one must be allowed to fail, destroy, and waste resources.
-- In animation, you HAVE to waste paper, so maybe that's why some people manage to draw more freely when trying it.
+- In animation, you HAVE to waste paper, so maybe that's why some people manage to draw more freely when trying.
+- The final project needs to be more than just a tool.

 *2023-11-13*